 Merit badges support the activities offered by San Isabel Scout Ranch.
 While advancement is not the purpose of summer camp, it’s a great time to continue down the Scouting trail.

-To sign up for activities, you will need to: 1) be registered to attend a session of summer camp in 2021 and 2) have participant names attached to each registered activity.
-Beginning April 1, 2021, you will be able to sign up your Scouts for activities using the same portal used for camp registration.
+To sign up for activities, you will need to: 1) be registered to attend a session of summer camp in 2022 and 2) have participant names attached to each registered activity.
+Beginning April 28, 2022, you will be able to sign up your Scouts for activities using the same portal used for camp registration.
+Units that have paid the at 100% of camp fees will receive early access to activity registration on April 20, 2022.

-Click here to get a copy of the program planner where you can have your Scouts write down on paper what they would like to do at camp prior to the April 1st sign up date.
+Click here to get a copy of the Scout Schedule Planner where you can have your Scouts write down on paper what they would like to do at camp prior to the April 28th sign up date.

 This activity provides Scouts with an opportunity to earn the BSA Stand Up Paddleboarding award in a relaxed and fun environment.
 We recommend this program for older Scouts, as stand up paddleboarding requires physical strength, precise balance, and coordination.